andyfengc/andyfengc.github.io/_posts/2017-11-16-Git-best-practice.md

 	`git checkout -b <feature-branch> develop`

+	> naming convention: andy-api-jira-1235

-1. Do some development in feature branch
+1. Do some development in feature branch.

 1. Constantly pull changes from remote repo/master and merge to feature branch

 	`git pull origin <feature-branch>`

-1. Merge changes from feature branch to develop branch
+1. Merge changes from feature branch to `develop` branch

 	**feature is completed, add commits and merge/rebate changes**